symfony/symfony-docs/components/http_foundation/sessions.rst

 .. note::

-    While it is recommended to explicitly start a session, a sessions will actually start on demand, that is, if any session request is made to read/write session data.
+    While it is recommended to explicitly start a session, a session will actually start on demand, that is, if any session request is made to read/write session data.